3rd Compass -> Group News and Articles -> Ministry Warnings

 I was privileged throughout my life to be helped by members of many Christian organizations that are listed here.
 My local Catholic community was especially supportive for my family as refugees of the Vietnam War.
 It is the false teaching and other bad things these groups spread that need to be avoided.

 God has used people in the Harlot and groups below to do His will, whether they truly belong to Him or not.
-He has control over all things in creation, even demons and people influenced by them, but not all things are directly from God, like the acts of Hitler and the Nazis or pagan societies.
+He has control over all things in creation, even demons and people influenced by them, but not all things are directly from God, like all the acts of Hitler and the Nazis or pagan societies.
 God brought these people and kingdoms into being and some of their acts were and are God's will, but they also live or lived in sin and are influenced by the enemy, so not everything is directly from God.

 Also keep in mind that the majority of spiritual gifts exhibited in the church are false ones from demons, and I've seen no one in the church with a gift of the Spirit that gives them absolutely infallible discernment and wisdom.
 None of the first apostles claimed that or gave evidence of it; even the Old Testament prophets made their mistakes.
 I have made mine as well, and I will never claim to be perfect or infallible.